Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 A Decentralized Autonomous Organization (DAO) is considered an essential blockchain application.

-It is a decentralized application that users or organizations use to automate the governance execution of their projects and communities.
+It is a decentralized application that users or organizations use to automate the governance of their projects and communities.
 The automated program is represented by rules encoded in a network of computers that is transparently controlled by the organization members and not influenced by any central authority.

 By completing this article, you will learn how to create a Dao contract on the Fuel blockchain.
 You will also gain knowledge about the following concepts: